 To see more about my education and experience, see my profile on LinkedIn.

 I met my incredible wife Heidi at Cincinnati Christian University in 1988 and we married on June 16, 1990.
-Heidi ministers in a variety of ways outside our family, but one of her main passions is signing and working with deaf people.
-Heidi is also my biggest supporter and encourager in my ministry.
+Heidi ministers in a variety of ways outside our family, from interpreting for and working with deaf people to teaching elementary kids.
 We have four adult children: Jordan, Dru, Sarah, and Anna, who are our most vital ministry.

 You may notice that I often illustrate points with cycling (especially mountain biking) stories or examples from other sports.
 I grew up playing baseball, basketball, bowling, and any other sport I and my friends could play, even if we had to make up the rules.
 Today, I mostly ride my bike with friends on the road and on the trail.
-We participate in several charity events, including the American Diabetes Association Tour de Cure (I’ve been on the planning committee in Kentucky and the Red Rider chair for the event; I’ve lived with type-1 diabetes for more than 45 years), the Bike to Beat Cancer, and others.
-In 2015, at age 55, I rode my first century (100 miles) in the Bike to Beat Cancer event.
+We participate in several charity events, including including the Bike to Beat Cancer in Louisville and several rides for diabetes; I’ve lived with type-1 diabetes since 1971.

-I blog about living with diabetes, writing, family, and other topics on my “Highs & Lows” page at MichaelCMack.com.
+I have blogged about living with diabetes, writing, family, and other topics on my “Highs & Lows” page at MichaelCMack.com.